Malignant Melanoma

 Overnight I had got to change from being a very active outdoors sort of person, into someone I just did not know how to be.
 I could definitely no longer go on holiday to hot countries without being constantly extremely careful.

-I wondered what I was going to do now about my future life in Montenegro, being one of those hot countries.
+I began to question what I was going to do about my future in Montenegro, one of those very hot countries I had once loved so freely.